Quantum Correlations in the Minimal Scenario: Description of the Correlation Body

 \begin{prop} \proofsin{\reff{lem:Qmc} and \reff{sec:facerank}} \begin{itemize} \item[(1)] The matrix completion problem has a unique solution $(u,v)$ if and only if $c\in \partial \Qm$. \item[(2)] The resulting unique matrix $C$ has rank $1$ if $c$ is of type \Qt1, it has rank $2$ for types \Qt2, \Qt3 and \Qt4, and it has rank $3$ for type \Qt5. \item[(3)] The point $c$ is in the interior \Qt6 if and only if there is some completion with $\rank C=4$. \end{itemize} \end{prop}

 We close with one remark regarding item (3).
 It is not true that \emph{all} the completions $C$ of a given interior point $c\in$ \Qt6 have rank $4$.
-For instance, the midpoint $c=0$ clearly allows $C=\idty$, but also the extension with $u=v=1$, which is the direct sum of two rank $1$ operators, and hence has rank $2$.
+For instance, the origin $c=0\in$\Qt6 has among its completions the completion $C=\idty$ of rank 4, but also the completion $C$ with $u=v=1$ of rank 2 (direct verification).